Corn, also known as maize

-Analysis: Corn belongs to the family Poaceae, or grass family.
-Unlike most fruits and veggies, corn can cross-pollinate within the current growing season, causing the production of ears with mixed kernels!
+Corn belongs to the family Poaceae, or grass family.
+Unlike most fruits and vegetables, corn can cross-pollinate within the current growing season.

-Today corn is one of the most highly consumed foods in the world, but unfortunately it largely exists in the forms of genetically modified corn starch, high fructose corn syrup, and animal feed.
+Today corn is one of the most highly consumed foods in the world.
+Unfortunately it largely exists in genetically modified varieties and is heavily processed into corn starch, high fructose corn syrup, and animal feed.

 Corn is believed to have been domesticated by the indigenous people of southern Mexico over 10,000 years ago.
 Once domesticated, corn spread rapidly across the Americas as a truly nutritional food source.
 It was revered for its versatility and ability to be stored for long periods of time, and seed was easily saved for migration and future crops.